NilCoalescing/djangochannelsrestframework/docs/examples/model_observer.rst

 Conclusions
 -----------

-In this example we subscribe to **all instances** of the comment model, in the next secction we will see how to filter this.
+In this example we subscribed to **all instances** of the comment model, in the next section we will see how to filter them.